AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Contagion

-Every scenario of ***CC*** should have a Contagion the players must deal with.
+Every scenario of Cannibal Contagion should have a Contagion the players must deal with.
 The Contagion is one of the most important parts of this game, and without it, the game is really something completely different.
 The Contagion is the threat of infection and corruption that plagues the characters’ every action and decision.
 These rules give you a system for developing custom Contagions to suit your own games.
 Please see the Contagion section of the rules (see page 156).

 ### Primary Threat

 What is the primary source of the characters’ adversity?
 What is the danger they face?
-The primary theme of ***CC*** is characters up against the zombie contagion.
+The primary theme of Cannibal Contagion is characters up against the zombie contagion.
 Zombies are fun, everyone loves them, and if you’re the type of person who doesn’t, well then I just don’t think we can be friends anymore and I would very much like my DVDs returned, thanks.
 But just having the zombies there might not be enough.
 Why are they there in the first place?
 Is some evil necromancer responsible for this, or are they here for no reason other than they just woke up one day and started eating people?

 If the zombies aren’t the primary threat, what is?
 Demons?
 Giant Monsters?
 Robot Dino-Vikings from Jupiter?
 Is there even a primary threat at all?
 Do the zombies exist “just ‘cause” and that’s all we need to think about it?